niallpcarroll/walking-galway-history/README.md

 ![Screenshot of the sites recipe page](assets/images/readme-images/)

-**The footer** contains links to Facebook, Twitter and Instagram to encourage visitors to keep in contact via social media.
+**The footer** contains links to Facebook, YouTube and Instagram to encourage visitors to keep in contact via social media.

 ![Screenshot of the sites footer](assets/images/readme-images/)